Pattern-based Knowledge Component Extraction from Student Code Using Representation Learning: Methodology

 \subsubsection{Learning Curve Analysis}

-Learning curve analysis provides a principled framework for evaluating whether a candidate KC behaves in accordance with expected student learning dynamics.
-Grounded in the power law of practice~\cite{newell1981mechanisms}, a KC is theoretically expected to exhibit a decreasing error rate as learners receive more opportunities to apply it~\cite{cen2006learning}.

-Consistent with prior work in programming education~\cite{rivers2016learning,shi2023kc}, we define an \textit{opportunity} as a student's first submission attempt on a programming problem that exercises a particular pattern-based KC.
-This choice follows conventional practice in educational data mining, which recommends using first attempts to avoid confounding effects of feedback or guessing in later submissions.
-For each pattern-based KC, we compute the average error rate across increasing opportunity counts and analyze the shape of the learning curve.
-KCs exhibiting a downward error trend with increasing practice are considered \textit{valid}, while flat or erratic curves suggest \textit{no-learning} or \textit{still-learning} categories~\cite{rivers2016learning,shi2023kc}.
-This form of analysis allows us to examine whether individual pattern-based KCs correspond to learnable units of programming knowledge and to categorize them into distinct learning curve types such as ``good learning'', ``still learning'', or ``no learning''.
-These curve profiles guide both theoretical validation and instructional interpretation of each KC.
+Learning curve analysis is a standard approach for evaluating whether inferred knowledge components align with the learning trajectory of student knowledge over time.
+Following conventions in programming education research~\cite{rivers2016learning,shi2023kc,alencar2025integrating}, we define an \textit{opportunity} as a student's first attempt on a problem that exercises a given KC.
+Restricting to first attempts reduces the confounding effects of feedback or guessing in later submissions.
+For each pattern-based KC, we compute the average error rates across increasing opportunity counts and analyze the resulting learning curves.
+KCs that display a downward error trend with increasing practice are categorized as \textit{good learning}, while flat or erratic curves suggest \textit{still-learning} or \textit{no-learning}~\cite{rivers2016learning,shi2023kc}.
+These profiles indicate whether the discovered KCs align with the learning theory and provide a basis for instructional interpretation.